Hina (goddess)

 Hina is the name assigned to a number of Polynesian deities.
 The name Hina usually relates to a powerful female force (typically a goddess or queen) who has dominion over a specific entity.
 Some variations of the name Hina include Sina, Hanaiakamalama, and Ina.
 Even within a single culture, Hina could refer to multiple goddesses and the distinction between the different identities are not always clear.
 In Hawaiian mythology, the name is usually paired with words which explain or identify the goddess and her power such as Hina-puku-iʻa (Hina-gathering-seafood) the goddess of fishermen, and Hina-ʻopu-hala-koʻa who gave birth to all reef life.

-Hina continues to be a figure worshiped in many of the Polynesian religions and her stories serve as traditions that unite Polynesia, specifically the Hawaiian Islands.
+Hina continues to be a figure in many of the Polynesian religions and her stories serve as traditions that unite Polynesia, specifically the Hawaiian Islands.

 New Zealand

 Among the iwi of New Zealand, Hina is usually considered to be either the elder sister or the wife of Māui.

 The most common story that presents Hina as the wife of Māui tells of Te Tunaroa, the father of all eels, who one day visited the pool where Hina bathed.
 One day, as Hina was bathing, the eel-god rubbed against her.
 This occurred over a number of visits until Te Tunaroa grew bold enough to rub against Hina's genitals, molesting her.

 When Māui heard of this act he went and attacked Te Tunaroa cutting his body into bits, the tail landed in the sea and became the conger eel, whereas the other end landed in the swamps as the fresh water eels.
 Smaller pieces became lamprey and hagfish.

 A number of stories are told about Hina as the elder sister of Māui.
 Some iwi say that it was Hina who taught Māui to plait the ropes needed to capture the sun, using a strand of her own sacred hair to give the ropes supernatural strength.
 This legend recognizes important ritual status that elder sisters held in traditional Māori society.

 Hina was associated with phases of the moon under the names Hinatea (Fair Hina) and Hinauri (Dark Hina).
 The moon is also known by the name Māhina.

 Initially Hinatea (Fair Hina) was married to a man named Irawaru.
 During a fishing trip Irawaru antagonized Māui who had failed to catch any large fish.
 In revenge Māui assaulted Irawaru when they returned to shore, pushing his brother-in-law under the keel of their canoe, breaking his back and other bones.
 Irawaru was turned into a dog (kurī) one breed of which was known as Irawaru.